Sayonara, Sis! Contentious Conservative Kellyanne Conway Announces White House Departure

 Yikes!
 We hope she finds healing from all of this.

 The 15-year-old has been outspoken about being embarrassed by her parent’s conservative views and has openly blasted them on TikTok and Twitter.
-She cheekily tweeted that her TikToks are why Deranged Dorito wants the app banned.
+She cheekily tweeted that her TikToks are why Deranged Dorito wants the app banned and asked AOC to let her intern for her.

 After hearing about her parent’s plans to step resign, Claudia posted a TikTok video saying; ““Look what I did.
 Look at what I did, ladies and gentlemen” with their tweets in the background.